funkyeah/accounts-entry/README.md

 ## Setting up OAuth/social integrations

-{% assign loginButtons = '{{> loginButtons}}' %}
 Use `accounts-ui` to configure your social/OAuth integrations (or manually create records in your database, if you have those skills).
-We don't have the nice instructions on how to configure the services built into this package, but if you choose to use <code>{{ loginButtons }}</code> elsewhere in your application (even temporarily), you can configure OAuth logins there.
+We don't have the nice instructions on how to configure the services built into this package, but if you choose to use <code>```{{> loginButtons}}```</code> elsewhere in your application (even temporarily), you can configure OAuth logins there.

 ## Configuration